Custom Is the New Black: Why Smart Companies Are Ditching SaaS for Custom AI Development

 The Monday Morning That Changed Everything

 Picture this.
 It's a Monday in January 2026.
 Your CFO walks in with a spreadsheet.
 Your company is paying for 47 different SaaS subscriptions.
 The total?
 Just over $380,000 a year.
 Some tools are used daily.
 Some, you've genuinely forgotten you're paying for.
-And all of them - every single one - is built for the average company, not yours.
+And all of them, every single one, are built for the average company, not yours.

 That same week, Anthropic released a suite of AI tools that could, in theory, do the job of several of those 47 subscriptions.
 For a fraction of the cost.
 Tailored to your specific workflows.
 Owned by you.